 3. What are the penalties for tailgating in Las Vegas, Nevada?

-Take note that traffic charges in Nevada are misdemeanors, whereas California considers them “infractions.”
+Tailgating is a misdemeanor.
 Nevada judges rarely impose jail for traffic tickets, but the maximum penalty for misdemeanors is $1,000 in fines and/or six (6) months in jail.2

 4. Can I get a charge reduced to a non-moving violation?